Articles

 Central Bank Notes:

 • Sustainably returning inflation to target within a reasonable timeframe remains the Board’s highest priority.
 This is consistent with the RBA’s mandate for price stability and full employment.
-To date, longer term inflation expectations have been consistent with the inflation target and it is important that this remains the case.

 • The Board will continue to rely upon the data and the evolving assessment of risks to guide its decisions, paying close attention to developments in the global economy and financial markets, trends in domestic demand, and the outlook for inflation and the labour market.

-• The next meeting is on 18 February 2025.
+• The next meeting is on 1 April 2025.

 Next 24 Hours Bias